chadsansing/pbta-playbook-generator/README.md

 - Character looks.
 - Moves.

+In the future I'll work on better code and styling.
+However, if you'd like to work on either of those things right now, please feel free to do so!

 Questions?
 [Let me know!](mailto:csansing@gmail.com)

 [Powered by the Apocalypse](https://en.wikipedia.org/wiki/Powered_by_the_Apocalypse): this project is inspired by [D. Vincent Baker's](https://en.wikipedia.org/wiki/Vincent_Baker) [*Apocalypse World*](http://www.apocalypse-world.com/) role-playing game.